 What Vegetables Can you Roast in the Oven?

-In the winter I make the same dish but with heartier vegetables like sweet potatoes, parsnips, turnips and butternut squash.
+This time around, I used a mixture of bell peppers, broccoli, zucchini, carrots, and red onion.
+In the winter months, I make the same dish but with heartier root vegetables like sweet potatoes, parsnips, and turnips.
 Asparagus, beets, fennel, Brussels sprouts and cauliflower are some other great options for roasting.
+You can use your favorite combination of veggies!

 - Preheat the oven to a relatively high temperature.
 Depending on the type of vegetable, this can be anywhere from 375-450 degrees F. I typically roast vegetables at 400-425 degrees F.